Art of the Kingdom of Benin: Importance of art in Benin culture

-The Kingdom of Benin is powerful, but Benin culture has not been given proper recognition by western scholars.
-The story of how the Kingdom of Benin began as a culture and nation starts with the origin story: A motionless man was floating on water when he heard a voice from a spirit saying, "Open your eyes".
+The Kingdom of Benin is powerful, but Benin culture has not been given proper recognition by Western scholars.
+The story of how the Kingdom of Benin began as a culture and nation starts with its origin story: A motionless man was floating on water when he heard a voice from a spirit saying, "Open your eyes".
 As soon as the man opened his eyes he became one with the spirit.
 Soon after a whip and snail shell appear beside him, and the man then decided to whip the terrain he was on.
 A golden orb appeared, and this golden orb, which would later be known as the sun, brings happiness and warmth to the man.
 Again, the man struck his whip to the earth, and this caused forests and wildlife to appear before him.
 Yet again, the man struck the earth with his whip, and a village full of people appeared.
 He then became known as the Lord from the Sky.
 As a result, he ordered the village to build a mound of earth painted white that would serve as a remembrance of his power and creation.
 He then recognized a man as the priest, and he ordered that the priest must always wear white.The story of the origin of Benin was not transferred through literature or writings.
-In fact, Benin as a culture was based on oral tradition: all of the history and stories we know of today from Benin were passed along from person to person from generation to generation.
-The so-called Benin bronzes (they are actually made of brass) and other artwork are especially important to historians because they are a key part of the history of Benin.
+In fact, Benin as a culture was based on oral tradition: all of the history and stories known today from Benin were passed along from person to person and from generation to generation.
+The so-called Benin Bronzes (they are actually made of brass) and other artworks are especially important to historians because they are a key part of the history of Benin.
 Also, the Benin brasses and works of art are some of the only examples historians have of the physical representations of the culture.
 At first, the city and culture of Benin started off as a kingdom that was based solely on chiefly tribute.
-Later on, Benin’s culture and history were enriched and became more powerful because of the conquests they made through war.
-For example, a war that was detrimental to Benin was the Idah war (1515-1516).
+Later on, Benin's culture and history were enriched and became more powerful because of the conquests they made through war.
+For example, a war that was detrimental to Benin was the Idah war (1515–1516).
 The Idah war was a religious war in which Benin won.
 This war helped to establish unity and power in the Benin Empire.
 The wars Benin participated in and the people Benin conquered made Benin into an imperial power.
 It was under Oba Ewuare (r.
-1440-1473) that Benin became an empire by launching its military and conquering other lands.
+1440–1473) that Benin became an empire by launching its military and conquering other lands.
 This also led to the formation of many trade routes and tribute-paying towns.
 Therefore, the first Europeans to arrive in Benin were very impressed with the wealth and advancements of the country.
 Overall, the Benin culture is an extremely important part of history because it is a culture not based on literature, and it is a culture that had great power before the 16th century.